vumichien/cocoindex/README.md

         vector_index=[("embedding", cocoindex.VectorSimilarityMetric.COSINE_SIMILARITY)])
 ```

-It defines a index flow like this:
+It defines an index flow like this:
 ![Flow diagram](docs/docs/core/flow_example.svg)

 ### Play with existing example and demo